AminValiei/valieilab/_pages/about.md

 ![Alt Text]({{ site.baseurl }}/images/gutmicrobiome.jpg)

-The use of microfluid system allows to unqiutely capture the physics of microbial communities.
-For example the below study from Valiei et al. Lab on a Chip 12 (24), 5133-5137 demonstrates the formation of biofilm streamers.
+The use of microfluidic systems uniquely capture the physics of microbial communities.
+For example, the study by Valiei et al. (Lab on a Chip, 12(24), 5133–5137) demonstrates the formation of biofilm streamers.

 ![Alt Text]({{ site.baseurl }}/images/rect6323.png)